 (Settings – Reveal IDs)

-99 Robots Show IDs is a free plugin that displays your posts, pages, links, media, categories, tags and users in the Posts and Pages admin tables.
-It’s also a very lightweight plugin that supports custom post types and taxonomies.
+99 Robots Show IDs is another plugin that lets users see their pages, posts, links, media, categories, users and tags in the Pages and Posts admin tables.
+It’s also a super lightweight plugin that supports custom post types and taxonomies.

 Learn more about this plugin here:

-Congratulations!
-Now you know how to easily locate your WordPress page or post ID.
+Congratulations, now you know how to easily find WordPress post and page IDs.